ademagic/site/src/posts/tech-tests.md

 </figure>

 ### 4. Share the criteria with the candidate
 I can't stress this enough.
 Tell them what you're looking for so they know what to prioritise.
-If you're asking a full stack developer to write a complex microservice architecture in node that feeds data to a simple app, and then you reject them based on their lack of responsive UI, nobody's gonna have a good time.
+If you're asking a full stack developer to write a complex microservice architecture in node that feeds data to a simple app, and then you reject them based on their lack of responsive UI (that you didn't ask for), nobody's gonna have a good time.

 This is also the time to share any code styles or preferences that you're looking for.
 It's a good way to test somebody's adaptability.
 Just remember – not following the code structure you'd use doesn't necessarily make the candidate a bad fit.

 ### 5. Always give feedback
-Be prompt, and fair.
-Let them know exactly why they didn't meet your standards, where they fell short and where/how they can improve.
+Be fair, and be prompt.
+Let them know (as soon as you can) exactly why they didn't meet your standards, where they fell short and where/how they can improve.
 The criteria you wrote in step 1 should make this real easy for you.
 For bonus points, tell them what you liked and what they did well.

+Remember, your candidate has put a great deal of time and effort into this process, sometimes prioritising it over other things that are valuable or important to them.
+Reciprocate with empathy, tact and effort.

 ## My favourite test I've written
 The best test I ever wrote was actually not a take-home test.
 It was an in-person pair programming challenge which could be done remotely as well.